 It is secure and implements extra safety features to ensure file security.
 Overall, it’s a great operating system for beginners.

 Pros: Easy to use, vast multimedia support

 Best For: Beginners

-Linux Mint is a powerful, yet easy-to-use distribution that can do wonders for those who are new to the Linux world.
-It is also adored by veteran Linux users due to its high flexibility and also the uncanny ability to use several proprietary software without putting much labor.
+Linux Mint is a powerful yet easy-to-use distribution that can do wonders for those who are new to the Linux world.
+It is also adored by veteran Linux users due to its high flexibility and also the uncanny ability to use several proprietary software without putting in much labor.